incentro-kaan/stencil-bug/README.md

 # stencil-bug

 In Webcomponents folder you can find code of webcomponents.

-In NodeAPp folder you can find code to work with Hydrate App.
+In NodeApp folder you can find code to work with Hydrate App.